aquadrizzt/TomeAndBlood/README.md

 Dragon Disciples are powerful sorcerers with dragons' blood somewhere in their lineage.
 Their magical talents bring out their draconic heritage, allowing them to cast powerful magical spells and exhibit dragon-like abilities.

 -- d6 Hit Die.
-The Dragon Disciple rolls a d6 instead of a d4 whenever a new hit die is earned.
+The Dragon Disciple rolls a d6 instead of a d4 whenever a new hit die is earned.<br />
 -- Elemental Affinity.
 Dragon Disciples are attuned to one of the following damage types: acid, cold, electricity, or fire.
-They gain a +50% bonus to resistance against that damage type and they also deal +25% more damage of the selected type.
+They gain a +50% bonus to resistance against that damage type and they also deal +25% more damage of the selected type.<br />
 -- Scales.
-While not wearing armor, the Dragon Disciple may subtract their charisma modifier from their base armor class.
+While not wearing armor, the Dragon Disciple may subtract their charisma modifier from their base armor class.<br />
 -- Reduced Spellcasting.
-The Dragon Disciple gains one fewer spell slot for each spell level they can cast.
+The Dragon Disciple gains one fewer spell slot for each spell level they can cast.<br />

 COMPONENT 25: Magus

 A student of both arcane knowledge and martial prowess, a Magus blends together spell and steel to devastating effect.
 The most defining quality of a magus is their ability to cast complicated arcane spells while wearing even the heaviest armors.

 -- d8 Hit Die.
-The Magus rolls a d8 instead of a d4 whenevera new Hit Die is earned.
+The Magus rolls a d8 instead of a d4 whenevera new Hit Die is earned.<br />
 -- Specialization.
-The Magus may achieve, but not exceed, Specialization in any melee weapon, as well as two-handed and single weapon styles.
+The Magus may achieve, but not exceed, Specialization in any melee weapon, as well as two-handed and single weapon styles.<br />
 -- Weapons and Armor.
-The Magus may use any melee weapon and wear any armor, including helmets.
+The Magus may use any melee weapon and wear any armor, including helmets.<br />
 -- Armored Caster.
-The Magus may cast spells whilewearing any kind of armor.
+The Magus may cast spells whilewearing any kind of armor.<br />
 -- Reduced Spellcasting.
-The Magus gains one fewer spell slot for each spell level they can cast.
+The Magus gains one fewer spell slot for each spell level they can cast.<br />
 -- One-Handed Casting.
-The Magus suffers a -2 penalty tocasting speed and may not use shields.
+The Magus suffers a -2 penalty tocasting speed and may not use shields.<br />

 PLEASE NOTE: in order to let the Magus kit cast spells in armor, it is necessary to make armor equippable by mages and sorcerers.
 They still cannot *cast spells* in armor - only the Magus kit can do that.
 But they can equip armor if they are willing to have their spellcasting disabled.